There are three reasons why your Alexa device will display a flashing white ring.

-Guard Mode is an Alexa extension that helps you stay notified about your home security.
-If you are away and Guard Mode is turned on, you will get notified in real-time if someone breaks into your house or if your oven catches fire, triggering a smoke alarm.
+Guard Mode is an Alexa feature that helps you keep an eye on your home even when you are away.
+When enabled, you will get notified in real time if someone breaks into your house or if your oven catches fire, triggering a smoke alarm.

 How does Guard Mode work?

 Amazon Echo and Echo Show devices have integrated far-field microphones to accurately capture sounds to analyze.

 - For Alexa, the device is searching for the “wake word” to record and respond to a question.